District 9: Visual effects

-Music
+Soundtrack

-The music for District 9 was scored by Canadian composer Clinton Shorter, who spent three weeks preparing for the film.
+The soundtrack for District 9 was composed by Clinton Shorter, who spent three weeks preparing for the film.
 Director Neill Blomkamp wanted a "raw and dark" score, but one that maintained its South African roots.
 This was a challenge for Shorter, who found much of the South African music he worked with to be optimistic and joyful.
-Unable to get the African drums to sound dark and heavy, Shorter used a combination of taiko drums and synthesized instruments for the desired effects, with the core African elements of the score conveyed in the vocals and smaller percussion.
+Unable to get the djembe and ngoma drums to sound dark and heavy, Shorter used a combination of taiko drums and synthesized instruments for the desired effects, with the core South African elements of the score conveyed in the vocals and smaller percussion.
 Both the score and soundtrack feature music and vocals from Kwaito artists.

 Release

-District 9 held its world premiere in 23 July 2009 at the Reading Gaslamp 15 at San Diego Comic-Con, with Copley, Blomkamp and Jackson in attendance.
+District 9 held its world premiere on 23 July 2009 at the Reading Gaslamp 15 at San Diego Comic-Con, with Copley, Blomkamp and Jackson in attendance.
 It was released by TriStar Pictures on 14 August 2009.